pfnet-research/tgan2/README.md

 # Temporal Generative Adversarial Nets v2

 ![Generated samples by TGANv2](./images/tgan2_generated_faceforensics.gif)
+* Unconditional video generation results by TGANv2 (trained on the FaceForensics dataset)

 This repository contains the implementation of TGANv2 and scripts to reproduce experiments in the paper.